helios-network/hyperion/docs/ARCHITECTURE.md

 This mode is specifically designed to run alongside a validator Helios node, as opposed to the more limited relayer mode which only runs the batch creator and relayer processes.

-Runs 4 key parallel processes for orchestrating the Peggy bridge:
+Runs 4 key parallel processes for orchestrating the Hyperion bridge:

 1. Oracle Process (`runOracle`):
    * Starts from `lastObservedEthHeight` height